Starbucks may be back to its viral marketing again with a new but familiar campaign called “Jonathan’s Card.”

 Though far from the smoking gun that proves Starbucks is behind the promotion and paid Mobiquity and its employee Jonathan Stark to invent and deploy the campaign to dupe media and its readers into visiting a Starbucks, this should be valid cause for any serious journalist to spend at least a minute out of his or her day researching the story before declaring it fact rather than paid advertisement.

 Unfortunately in the world of electronic communication, no one seems to care anymore what is real and what some company is being paid to make the consumer masses believe and feel.

-UPDATE AUGUST 14, 2011 7:30AM HST: Starbucks has announced that they will be shutting down Jonathan’s Card, effectively ending the so-called experiment.
+UPDATE AUGUST 14, 2011 7:30AM HST: Starbucks has announced that they will be shutting down Jonathan’s Card, effectively ending the experiment / promotion.
 What’s next for Mr. Stark?
-I suspect that it will be a new humanitarian giving project valid only at participating McDonald’s.
+A new humanitarian giving project valid only at participating McDonald’s?